Tim0828/conditional-ude/README.md

 - `symbolic-regression`: all code and raw result files from the symbolic regression run.

 ## Dependencies
+Dependencies are split between Julia and Python.

+### Julia
 Used packages and versions are documented in the `Project.toml` file.
 Julia's package manager `pkg` automatically takes care of installing the correct versions.
 To install the dependencies, open Julia in the repository path.

 ```